ricardorodrigues-ca/bebrave/README.md

 - **Changes Not Applied**: Restart Brave Browser completely
 - **Restore Defaults**: Use "Reset All" button or manually delete the plist file

+## Copyright Notice

+**Brave**, **Brave Browser**, and the **Brave lion head logo** are trademarks and copyrights of Brave Software, Inc. This project is an independent, unofficial tool and is not affiliated with, endorsed by, or sponsored by Brave Software, Inc.

+This tool interacts with Brave Browser through official policy mechanisms and does not modify the browser application itself.

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This project is provided as-is for educational and privacy configuration purposes.